me3zaAKAgoat/42cursus/README.md

 - Why should I use all in my libft makefile?
 - What does '\*' Wildcard do?
 - Learn about regex, patterns, wildcard meaning and what stem means in makefile.
-- Split ft_split into two halves so I can fix the length and assignement problem with the norminette.
-- Fix compilation problems of ft_itoa.
-- What happens when you allocate 0 size_t.
 - read about virtual memory.

 ## **Index**